Austronesian peoples: Ships and sailing

-Sea-going catamaran and outrigger ship technologies were the most important innovations of the Austronesian peoples.
-They were the first humans with vessels capable of crossing vast distances of water, which enabled them to colonize the Indo-Pacific in prehistoric times.
-Austronesian groups continue to be the primary users of the outrigger canoes today.
+Seagoing catamaran and outrigger ship technologies were the most important innovations of the Austronesian peoples.
+They were the first humans with vessels capable of crossing vast distances of water.
+The crossing from the Philippines to the Mariana Islands at around 1500 BCE, a distance of more than 2500 km, is likely the world's first and longest ocean crossing of that time.
+These maritime technologies enabled them to colonize the Indo-Pacific in prehistoric times.
+Austronesian groups continue to be the primary users of outrigger canoes today.

-Early researchers like Heine-Geldern (1932) and Hornell (1943) once believed that catamarans evolved from outrigger canoes, but modern authors specializing in Austronesian cultures like Doran (1981) and Mahdi (1988) now believe it to be the opposite.
+Early researchers like Heine-Geldern (1932) and Hornell (1943) once believed that catamarans evolved from outrigger canoes, but modern authors specializing in Austronesian cultures, like Doran (1981) and Mahdi (1988), now believe it to be the opposite.

 Two canoes bound together developed directly from minimal raft technologies of two logs tied together.
 Over time, the double-hulled canoe form developed into the asymmetric double canoe, where one hull is smaller than the other.
 Eventually the smaller hull became the prototype outrigger, giving way to the single outrigger canoe, then to the reversible single outrigger canoe.
 Finally, the single outrigger types developed into the double outrigger canoe (or trimarans).

 This would also explain why older Austronesian populations in Island Southeast Asia tend to favor double outrigger canoes, as it keeps the boats stable when tacking.
-But they still have small regions where catamarans and single-outrigger canoes are still used.
-In contrast, more distant outlying descendant populations in Micronesia, Polynesia, Madagascar, and the Comoros retained the double-hull and the single outrigger canoe types, but the technology for double outriggers never reached them (although it exists in western Melanesia).
-To deal with the problem of the instability of the boat when the outrigger faces leeward when tacking, they instead developed the shunting technique in sailing, in conjunction with reversible single-outriggers.
+However, there are small regions where catamarans and single-outrigger canoes are still used.
+In contrast, more distant outlying descendant populations in Micronesia, Polynesia, Madagascar, and the Comoros retained the double-hull and the single-outrigger canoe types, but the technology for double outriggers never reached them (although it exists in western Melanesia).
+To deal with the problem of the boat's instability when the outrigger faces leeward when tacking, they instead developed the shunting technique in sailing, in conjunction with reversible single-outriggers.

 The simplest form of all ancestral Austronesian boats had five parts.
-The bottom part consists of a single piece of hollowed-out log.
+The bottom consisted of a single piece of hollowed-out log.
 At the sides were two planks, and two horseshoe-shaped wood pieces formed the prow and stern.
-These were fitted tightly together edge-to-edge with dowels inserted into holes in between, and then lashed to each other with ropes (made from rattan or fibre) wrapped around protruding lugs on the planks.
-This characteristic and ancient Austronesian boat-building practice is known as the "lashed-lug" technique.
-They were commonly caulked with pastes made from various plants as well as tapa bark and fibres which would expand when wet, further tightening joints and making the hull watertight.
+These were fitted tightly together edge-to-edge, with dowels inserted into holes in between, and then lashed to each other with ropes (made from rattan or fiber) wrapped around protruding lugs on the planks.
+This characteristic and ancient Austronesian boatbuilding practice is known as the "lashed-lug" technique.
+They were commonly caulked with pastes made from various plants as well as tapa bark and fibers that would expand when wet, further tightening joints and making the hull watertight.
 They formed the shell of the boat, which was then reinforced by horizontal ribs.
-Shipwrecks of Austronesian ships can be identified from this construction, as well as the absence of metal nails.
+Shipwrecks of Austronesian ships can be identified from this construction as well as the absence of metal nails.
 Austronesian ships traditionally had no central rudders but were instead steered using an oar on one side.